Asia ready to buy more Iranian oil when sanctions lifted

 "If the nuclear deal permits, we will increase our purchases," an official from India's oil ministry said.
 "There are refiners like HMEL (HPCL-Mittal Energy Ltd) who want to buy Iranian oil."

-B. K. Namdeo, who heads refineries at Hindustan Petroleum Corp Ltd (HPCL.NS), said: "We will look at buying Iranian oil if, after the deal, insurance is available for my refineries and Iran continues to offer discounts on crude sales and shipping."
+B. K. Namdeo, who heads refineries at Hindustan Petroleum Corp Ltd, said: "We will look at buying Iranian oil if, after the deal, insurance is available for my refineries and Iran continues to offer discounts on crude sales and shipping."

 For Iran to increase oil exports though, it needs relief from measures that block its access to global funds transfers and embargoes that prevent ships carrying Iranian oil and refineries processing it from being insured.